o2r-project/api/docs/compendium/metadata.md

   /api/v1/compendium/:id/metadata
 ```

-The request will _overwrite_ the existing metadata properties, so the _full_ o2r metadata must be put with a JSON object called `o2r` at the root, even if only specific fields are changed.
+The request _overwrites_ the existing metadata properties, so the _full_ o2r metadata must be put with a JSON object called `o2r` at the root, even if only specific fields are changed.

 !!!
 Note
     This endpoint allows only to update the `metadata.o2r` elements.
 All other properties of